 The School Library Studies Master of Arts program is distance-friendly, yet retains a sense of identification with UNI and establishes for our students a network of colleagues throughout the state.
 Many of our students work full time and are able to complete the master's degree within a few years.
 Most courses are taught as hybrids with some time over the Internet, some synchronous time with Adobe Connect or Zoom, and some have 1-3 days on campus (Saturdays or summers).
 Delivery methods are subject to change.

 UNI’s Continuing Education provides technical support and other services for the School Library Studies program.
-For information on the course requirements, program faculty, and the school librarian profession, explore the School Library Studies webpage.
+For information on the course requirements, program faculty, and the school librarian profession, explore the School Library Studies website.

 Our MA degree (along with a valid Iowa Teaching License) meets the State of Iowa requirements for the K-12 teacher librarian endorsement #174.
 The state also offers endorsements for elementary only (#108) and secondary only (#109) teacher librarians.
 For more information, see the Iowa Board of Educational Examiners website and search for endorsement #174, #108 or #109.